h311d1n3r/Cerberus/README.md

 <a name="install_build_docker"/>

 ### Build the tool with Docker
-1. Clone the repository `git clone https://github.com/h311d1n3r/Cerberus && cd cerberus`.
+1. Clone the repository `git clone https://github.com/h311d1n3r/Cerberus && cd Cerberus`.
+2. Initialize git dependencies : `git submodule update --init`
-2. Check the available Dockerfiles under `Cerberus/docker/{OS}`.
+3. Check the available Dockerfiles under `Cerberus/docker/{OS}`.
-3. Build the docker image of your choice `docker build -f ./docker/{OS}/Dockerfile-{version} .`.
+4. Build the docker image of your choice `docker build -f ./docker/{OS}/Dockerfile-{version} .`.
-4. You can run **Cerberus** from inside the docker or extract the binary on your host.
+5. You can run **Cerberus** from inside the docker or extract the binary on your host.
 This second choice needs to install the libraries listed in [this section](#install_build_host).

 <a name="install_build_host"/>

 ### Build the tool on host
 1. You need to have **libarchive**, **libcurl4-openssl**, **zlib1g**, **libelf** and the **uuid-dev** libraries installed on your system.
 With APT just do `apt -y install libarchive-dev libcurl4-openssl-dev zlib1g-dev libelf-dev`
-2. Clone the repository `git clone https://github.com/h311d1n3r/Cerberus && cd cerberus`.
+2. Clone the repository `git clone https://github.com/h311d1n3r/Cerberus && cd Cerberus`.
 3. Initialize git dependencies : `git submodule update --init`
 4. Create the build directory `mkdir build && cd build`.
 5. Run CMake to configure the project `cmake ..`.